cweibel/blog/blogs/install_cf_openstack.md

-# Deploying Cloud Foundry on Terraform using Terraform
+# Deploying Cloud Foundry on OpenStack using Terraform

 # Training Manual